pallets-eco/flask-sqlalchemy/docs/models.rst

 defining the full model.

 Call the :meth:`~.SQLAlchemy.reflect` method on the extension.
 It will reflect all the tables for each bind key.
-Each metadata's ``table`` attribute will contain the detected table objects.
+Each metadata's ``tables`` attribute will contain the detected table objects.

 .. code-block:: python